 As podiatrists only work with a specific area of the body—the area ranging from the foot to the lower leg—it stands to reason ordinary EHR software has features you'll never use.
 You won't treat a patient's heart, so charts or information relating to cardiology will be unnecessary—You'll pay for features you'll never use.

-As important is the fact that general EHR programs (or those meant for other specialties) won’t have the features to help you in your niche—a very specific field of medicine.
+As important is the fact that general EHR programs (or those meant for other specialties) won't have the features to help you in your niche—a particular field of medicine.

 The good news is that there are many products designed for podiatrists.
 These features are what you have to look forward to (and this is how you'll identify if it's the program worth investing your money in).

 Many Podiatry-specific EHR vendors offer multiple charting templates to improve patient care.
 Podiatrists can easily modify and edit pre-existing templates to suit their workflows or their own.

 It allows practices to check the insurance eligibility status of patients via iPhone, iPad, or Web.

 Order Labs Directly on Web or iPad